salilab/saliweb/doc/modules/frontend.rst

       Absolute URLs to each web page (read-only).

+   .. method:: get_lab_navigation_links()

+      Return a reference to a list of lab resources and services, used by :meth:`~saliwebfrontend.get_header`.
+This can be overridden in
+      subclasses to add additional links.

    .. method:: get_navigation_links()

       Return a reference to a list of navigation links, used by